staxx6/nvim-config/doc/help.md

     ; or , : (;)Repeats (,) Repeats opposite direction
 w : Next word
 b : Previous word or beginning of word if inside
+% : To matching bracket

+Ctrl + o or Ctrl + i : Jump to last/previous position

 @telescope : see below